kud/jpegrescan/README.md

 JPEGrescan is a perl script that uses jpeg tools to optimize jpeg compression by micro-managing some of the compression math based on research into some of the most common parameters.

+NB: [MozJPEG](https://github.com/mozilla/mozjpeg) has the same optimization built in and is faster, so we recommend using MozJPEG when possible.

 ## Usage

 ```$ jpegrescan in.jpg out.jpg ```